morpho-org/bundler3/certora/README.md

 ## Bundler3 safety restrictions

 A key feature of the bundler is to restrict reentering in adapter calls.
-That is we check that reentering an adapter is only possible during a multicall execution.
+In particular, it is checked that reentering an adapter is only possible during a multicall execution.
-We also check that adapters' methods used during a bundle execution may only be called by the Bundler3 contract.
+It is also checked that adapters' methods used during a bundle execution may only be called by the Bundler3 contract.
-We check that it's only possible to reenter the adapter using a dedicated Bunlder3 function.
+Additionally, the verification makes sure that it's only possible to reenter the adapter using a dedicated Bundler3 function.
 Bundler3 uses transient storage, it's checked that it's nullified on each entry-point call.
 This is checked with a separate configuration as it requires to disable sanity-checks (because `reenter` cannot be an entry-point _per se_).